tidytranscriptomics-workshops/iscb2022_tidytranscriptomics/README.md

 ## Workshop package installation

-For the iscb2022 workshop, an RStudio in the cloud will be provided with everything installed, all that participants will need is a web browser.
+For the ISCB 2022 workshop, an RStudio in the cloud will be provided with everything installed, all that participants will need is a web browser.

 If you want to install the packages and material post-workshop, the instructions are below.
 The workshop is designed for R `4.1` and Bioconductor 3.14.